RealBeastman/kingTut/README.md

 •

 Upcoming changes/updates to current features:
 • Initiative - update to allow for "speed" as an addition to rolled value.
 "Speed" being based off of a trackabe object inside the server.
-Example: admin role carries 4 speed, default role carries 2 speed
+Example: admin role carries 4 speed, default role carries 2 speed # In testing
-• Roll - Add example command to the help parameter
+• Roll - Add example command to the help parameter # In testing
 •